wedamir/Axovis.Neos.LanguageDetection/README.rst

-Neos Plugin for automatic language detection
+Neos Plugin for automatic language detection for Neos 4.3 and above
 ---------------------------------------------

 This extensions provides automatic language detection support for Neos.